External examiner: Development and spread

 The first recorded requirement for external oversight was a 1788 law in the Kingdom of Denmark-Norway that required independent verification of the competence of newly trained doctors by censors, although the actual examination was held by the professors alone.

-The system of external experts participating in university examinations as external examiners originated in 1832 with the establishment of the University of Durham, the first in England since the University of Cambridge was founded 600 years earlier.
+The system of external experts participating in university examinations as external examiners originated in 1832 with the establishment of the University of Durham, the first university in England since the University of Cambridge was founded 600 years earlier.
 Durham used examiners from the University of Oxford to assure the public that its degrees were a similar standard to Oxford's.
+The first two external examiners were George Johnson of Queen's College, Oxford, and Thomas Legh Claughton of Trinity College, Oxford, both of whom had recently been examiners at the University of Oxford.

 The establishment of more universities in England from the 1880s was accompanied by a requirement that examinations be conducted by internal and external examiners.
 Following the introduction of external examination in Britain in the 19th century, this was adopted by other countries including Denmark, Sweden, New Zealand, India and Malaysia.

 While the role of the external examiner varies with the culture and level of examination, the purpose of the system remains the same: to ensure that standards are kept the same across universities, and to provide an assurance of fair play given that internal examiners might be prejudiced for or against a candidate.
 In consequence, (by convention and often by regulation) if examiners disagree, the view of the external examiner takes precedence.
 External examination is one of the oldest systems of quality control within higher education.